MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

   ![DBG_Basics_Attach_To_Process](../debugger/media/DBG_Basics_Attach_To_Process.png "DBG_Basics_Attach_To_Process")

 1. Make sure the type of code you plan to debug is listed in the **Attach to** field.
-If not, select **Select** to display the **Select Code Type** dialog box.
-The default **Automatically determine the type of code to debug** setting works for most app types.
-To select the code types manually, select **Debug these code types**, select the code types to debug, and then select **OK**.
+The default **Automatic** setting works for most app types.
+To select the code types manually, click **Select**.
+In the **Select Code Type** dialog box, select **Debug these code types**, select the code types to debug, and then select **OK**.

-  > [!NOTE]
-  > - For client-side script debugging, script debugging must be enabled in the browser.
-  > - For debugging client-side script on Chrome, choose **Webkit** as the code type.
-Depending on your app type, you may need to start the Chrome browser in debugging mode (type `chrome.exe --remote-debugging-port=9222` from a command line).

 1. In the **Available processes** list, find and select the process or processes you want to attach to.

   - To quickly select a process, type its name or first letter in the **Filter processes** box.

-  - If you don't know the process name, browse through the running processes, or see [Common debugging scenarios](#BKMK_Scenarios) for some common process names.
+  - If you don't know the process name, browse through the list, or see [Common debugging scenarios](#BKMK_Scenarios) for some common process names.

   - To find processes running under all user accounts, select the **Show processes from all users** check box.

       >[!NOTE]
       >If you try to attach to a process owned by an untrusted user account, a security warning dialog box confirmation will appear.
 For more information see [Security Warning: Attaching to a process owned by an untrusted user can be dangerous.
 If the following information looks suspicious or you are unsure, do not attach to this process](../debugger/security-warning-attaching-to-a-process-owned-by-an-untrusted-user.md).

-  >[!NOTE]
+  >[!TIP]
-  >The **Available processes** list is displayed automatically when you open the **Attach to Process** dialog box, but processes can start and stop in the background while the dialog box is open, so the list may not always be current.
-You can select **Refresh** at any time to see the current list of running processes.
+  >Processes can start and stop in the background while the **Attach to Process** dialog box is open, so the list of running processes may not always be current.
+You can select **Refresh** at any time to see the current list.

 1. Select **Attach**.